Best Retail Data Analytics Companies in 2026: 9 Vendors Ranked

 | Customer 360 / segmentation | Tiger Analytics | Customer analytics specialism with published cases | Modeling-led; confirm platform depth | LatentView Analytics |

-| Enterprise strategic analytics transformation | Fractal Analytics | Enterprise decision-intelligence engagements | Not for fast staff aug or mid-market | Tredence |
+| Enterprise strategic analytics transformation | Fractal Analytics | Enterprise decision-intelligence engagements | Not for fast staff augmentation or mid-market | Tredence |

 | Nearshore engineering capacity (US retailers) | Daitan | Brazil-based nearshore engineering | Retail playbooks less productized | Uvik Software (Eastern Europe) |